-Under the Board compensation program, non-employee directors receive the following compensation (references to non-employee directors exclude directors employed by the Company or KKR):
+Under the Board compensation program, non-employee directors receive the following compensation (references to nonemployee directors exclude directors employed by the Company or KKR):

-- an annual cash retainer of \$100,000, which is payable quarterly in arrears in installments of \$25,000; - each non-employee director serving in the following positions on the Board will receive the following additional annual cash retainers, each of which is also payable quarterly installments in arrears: - Lead Director: \$30,000; - Audit Committee Chair: \$25,000; - Compensation Committee Chair: \$25,000; and - Nominating and Governance Committee Chair: \$15,000. - an annual grant of Restricted Stock Units, or "RSUs," valued at \$130,000 to be granted on the first business day following our annual meeting of stockholders and which is converted into the number of RSUs to be granted based on the prior 30 calendar day average closing price of our common stock as of the grant date.
+- an annual cash retainer of \$100,000, which is payable quarterly in arrears in installments of \$25,000; - · each non-employee director serving in the following positions on the Board will receive the following additional annual cash retainers, each of which is also payable quarterly installments in arrears: - Lead Director: \$30.000: - Audit Committee Chair: \$25,000; - Compensation Committee Chair: \$25,000; and - Nominating and Governance Committee Chair: \$15,000. - an annual grant of Restricted Stock Units, or "RSUs," valued at \$130,000 to be granted on the first business day following our annual meeting of stockholders and which is converted into the number of RSUs to be granted based on the prior 30 calendar day average closing price of our common stock as of the grant date.
 These RSUs vest 100% on the earliest of (i) the first anniversary of the date of grant, or, the date which is the business day immediately preceding the date of the next annual meeting of stockholders, (ii) the director's termination due to death or Disability (as defined in the Company's 2020 Omnibus Incentive Plan) or (iii) a Change of Control (as defined in the Company's 2020 Omnibus Incentive Plan).

-However, if a non-employee director is appointed to the Board after the first business day following an annual meeting of stockholders but more than 60 days prior to the next annual meeting of stockholders, such non-employee director will be paid the above-described annual cash retainer(s) and granted the above-described annual RSU grant prorated based on the number of calendar days remaining before (a) the next annual meeting of stockholders, if scheduled, or (b) the date of the first anniversary of the last annual meeting of stockholders, if the next annual meeting of stockholders days between the last and next scheduled annual meeting of stockholders, or (y) 365, if either the last or the next annual meeting of stockholders date does not exist and ending on the vesting date for such prorated grant (which vesting date will be the same vesting date on which the corresponding annual grant that was made to the other non-employee directors will vest).
-A non-employee director appointed within 60 days of the next annual meeting of stockholders as set forth in the director compensation policy.
+However, if a non-employee director is appointed to the Board after the first business day following an annual meeting of stockholders but more than 60 days prior to the next annual meeting of stockholders, such non-employee director will be paid the above-described annual cash retainer(s) and granted the above-described annual RSU grant prorated based on the number of calendar days remaining before (a) the next annual meeting of stockholders, if scheduled, or (b) the date of the first anniversary of the last annual meeting of stockholders, if the next annual meeting of stockholders is not scheduled, divided by (x) the number of calendar days between the last and next scheduled annual meeting of stockholders, or (y) 365, if either the last or the next annual meeting of stockholders date does not exist and ending on the vesting date for such prorated grant (which vesting date will be the same vesting date on which the corresponding annual grant that was made to the other non-employee directors will vest).
+A non-employee director appointed within 60 days of the next annual meeting of stockholders will receive a prorated cash retainer as described above, and an annual RSU grant the first business day following the next annual meeting of stockholders as set forth in the director compensation policy.